mattbanderson/mattbanderson.github.io/_posts/2025-11-10-red-river-gorge-backpacking-loop.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924655490/in/album-72177720330324746/" title="PXL_20251020_221548818"><img src="https://live.staticflickr.com/65535/54924655490_c18e87b32b_c.jpg" width="800" height="602" alt="PXL_20251020_221548818"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Views from the top*

 There are a number of nice campsites along the trail the follows the gorge rim.
 I unloaded my gear and took my cook kit to a ledge to make dinner, savor the solitude, and watch the sunset.
-Despite some wrong turns along the way, day one was in the books, and capped off by beatiful views of the Gorge.
+Despite some wrong turns along the way, day one was in the books, and capped off by beautiful views of the Gorge.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/200355527@N06/54924350886/in/album-72177720330324746/" title="PXL_20251021_112105759"><img src="https://live.staticflickr.com/65535/54924350886_d086c55db0_c.jpg" width="800" height="602" alt="PXL_20251021_112105759"/></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>
 *Goodnight!*